xiaoylu/leetcode_category/Java/Readme.md

 * final:
   * variable: const
   * method: can not be overidden
-  * class: can not be inherited
+  * class: can not be inherited, all methods declared immediately within a final class (§8.1.1.2) behave as if they are final
 * static:
   * variable: static variables at class-level only (no static variable in functions)
   * method: share across all instances